William K. Reilly: Later career

 After leaving EPA in January 1993, Reilly returned to World Wildlife Fund.
 Later that year, he and his wife moved to the Bay area in California when Reilly accepted the position of Payne Visiting Professor at the Institute for International Studies at Stanford University.

 Reilly is founding partner of Aqua International Partners, L.P., a private equity fund dedicated to investing in companies in the water sector in developing countries.
 AIP was formed in 1997 and is based in San Francisco.

 Reilly is a director of ConocoPhillips, Royal Caribbean International, and the Packard Foundation.
 He also serves as chairman of the board of World Wildlife Fund, co-chair of the Energy Project formed by the Bipartisan Policy Center, and chair of the Advisory Board for the Nicholas Institute for Environmental Policy Solutions at Duke University.
 He previously served as a director of DuPont and the National Geographic Society.
-He is also a member of Washington D.C. based Western Hemisphere think tank, the Inter-American Dialogue.
+He is also a member of Washington D.C.–based Western Hemisphere think tank, the Inter-American Dialogue.

 Reilly is an advisor to TPG Capital, an international investment firm.
 He was a key player in the leveraged buyout by TPG and Kohlberg Kravis Roberts & Co (KKR) of Texas Utilities (TXU, now Energy Future Holdings Corporation) in February 2007, instrumental in negotiating with TXU a reduction in the number of coal-fired power plants to be constructed from 11 to 3.
 He serves as chairman of the Sustainable Energy Advisory Board for the company.

 In 2012, President Obama appointed Reilly to the newly formed Global Development Council, the mission of which is to advise the president on future directions for U.S. foreign assistance.

 In 2013, the Center for Environmental Policy at American University established the William K. Reilly Fund for Environmental Governance and Leadership to honor Reilly as "one of the most respected environmental leaders in the nation".

-Despite his history as a Republican, he endorsed Hillary Clinton for President in 2016.
+Despite his history as a Republican, Reilly endorsed Hillary Clinton for President in 2016.

-In 2020, he said he would support Joe Biden for President, and no longer considered himself a Republican.
-"This is not a party of principle at the national level so I left it.
+In 2020, Reilly endorsed Joe Biden for President, and stated he no longer considered himself a Republican.
+Reilly told The New York Times, "This is not a party of principle at the national level so I left it.
 I am now an Independent.
-It’s a very discouraging time for someone who was part of the party for so long," he said.
+It's a very discouraging time for someone who was part of the party for so long."